sudhansh7/Labelbox/templates/classification/README.md

 ## Running this example

 1. Create an account on labelbox
-2. Make a new project, "Video Example"
+2. Make a new project, "Classification Example"
-3. Import the file "example-video-import.json"
+3. Import the file "example-classification-data.json"
 4. Open index.html in your browser
-5. Select your new project "Video Example"
+5. Select your new project "Classification Example"

 ## Installing template into Labelbox